 Coyote the Younger by Stephen Aubrey

-“Coyote the Younger” by Stephen Aubrey is one of four winners of the Editors’ Choice Round from the 2019 CRAFT Flash Fiction Contest.
-Our editors chose four pieces that showcase some of the range of forms and styles in flash fiction.
+“Coyote the Younger” by Stephen Aubrey is one of four pieces chosen for the Editors’ Choice Round in the 2019 CRAFT Flash Fiction Contest.
+Our editors selected four pieces that showcase some of the range of forms and styles in flash fiction.

 Stephen Aubrey’s “Coyote the Younger” mixes a consistent (and delightful) satirical tone with high diction and complex sentence structure to explore the internal struggle of woebegone and misunderstood Wile E. Coyote.
 Inspired by a workshop challenge (see Aubrey’s author’s note for backstory on the fifteen years of revision this story has weathered), this piece transcends the shallow humor of the source material, using the allusion to provide a unique entry to the father-son relationship canon and to explore the magic of belief. —CRAFT

 In all those moments after he’d lit the fuse but before the rocket-powered roller skates propelled him across the yellow desert at sublimely sub-sonic speeds, in all those moments what came most vividly to Coyote the Younger were the memories of his father, Coyote the Elder.
 How he had crept across an inky horizon, quietly and carefully, instinctively.
 How power and grace were inscribed upon his long muzzle.
 How he had held the Road Runner’s neck almost tenderly under his paw.
 How the Road Runner would stare back at him, its eyes filled with something almost like love.